leftslash/packrat/README.md

 # packrat
 a zero-dependency, lightweight, file-based JSON database

-## NOTE: This project is in development and not ready for use yet.

 Packrat allows simple operations on an in-memory dataset which are also stored asynchronously in a flat file in JSON format (i.e. it is a non-volatile, persistent data store).
 Instead of re-writing the